-It’s one of those dishes where you just chuck it all together based on what’s in your fridge, so don’t feel obliged to stick to the exact ingredients.
+It’s one of those dishes where you just chuck it all together, so don’t feel obliged to stick to the exact ingredients if you have something else you think might work.
 Other fun additions could include radishes (I think this what Nigella used), peppers, sun dried tomatoes, ham or chicken pieces, perhaps even some (freshly chopped) apple if you want a bit more bite.

 The flavours are bold – fennel seeds, ginger, soy, cumin, cider vinegar, lime – but they come together well to form something that is rounded, exciting and a bit different from your typical cheese and ham sandwich.